Dervenochoria: History

 The municipality was created in 1997.

+The region was a main passage from Boeotia to Attica; Dervenochoria comes from "Derveni villages" named after this passage (from turkic "derveni", "passage" named during the Ottoman times).

 Most of Dervenochoria was hit by a devastating wildfire (see 2007 Greek forest fires) on Thursday June 28, 2007 that came from Parnitha westward.
 Some damages to property including houses and buildings were reported.
 The aftermath was that much of the forest turned into an ashy landscape that may take years to restore its natural beauty.

+Dervenochoria was severely affected by 2023 Greece wildfires.